canonical/react-components/PUBLISH-NPM-PACKAGE.md

 #### Publish to NPM

-This should happen automatically after publishing the release on GH (thanks to [GH actions workflow](https://github.com/canonical-web-and-design/react-components/blob/master/.github/workflows/publish-on-release.yml)).
+This should happen automatically after publishing the release on GH (thanks to [GH actions workflow](https://github.com/canonical-web-and-design/react-components/blob/main/.github/workflows/publish-on-release.yml)).

 In case it fails and you need to publish manually, here are manual steps:

-Get a fresh copy of master
+Get a fresh copy of the main branch

 ```shell
 git clone git@github.com:canonical-web-and-design/react-components.git react-components-release